framer/salesforce-lightning.framerfx/README.md

 ## Salesforce Lightning Design System

+- [] Why don't icons appear on the canvas or in live preview

 ### Todo

-- Does app.tsx (App Header) belong?

-- Why don't icons appear on the canvas or in live preview

-- Does card.tsx make sense?
-Look into attaching elements as children
 - Find out why Datepicker isn't rendering (most likely due to formatter and parser needing to be configured)
 - Find out why Timepicker isn't rendering (most likely due to formatter and parser needing to be configured)
 - How can I make carousel.tsx more user friendly instead of hardcoding the items?